Thekkady

 Whispering winds in the canopy of green leaves; birds calling all around in a mixed flock; butterflies floating away through the enchanting greenery.
 You may come across anything on the trail even a lone animal moving silently.
 Nature amazes you through many off its mysterious expression.

 Different nature trails traversing diverse habitats form the trekking routes, generally 4 to 5 km. in length.
-This is an interpretive programme offering excellent opportunity to watch birds, butterflies and other wildlife.
+This is an interpretive program offering an excellent opportunity to watch birds, butterflies, and other wildlife.
 The trails often pass through evergreen and moist deciduous forests interspersed with marshy grasslands.
-The Green Walk is the right programme to feel nature, hear her whispers and smell the fragrance of wild flowers.
+The Green Walk is the right program to feel nature, hear her whispers, and smell the fragrance of wildflowers.

 Starting time: 7.00 am & 7.30 am/ 11.00 am & 11.30am/ 2.00 pm & 2.30 pm